amos10010/AI-Vocal/README.md

 ![A slice of the audios](plots/FilesAudio1.jpeg)

-We also needed to fit and transform audios to have a resonabe and real score from the SVC.
+We also needed to fit and transform audios to have a resonable and real score from the SVC.
 We use reshape because we were working on an array.
 ```python
 a_8020 = scaler.fit_transform(a_8020.reshape(-1, 1)).flatten()
 a_BT = scaler.fit_transform(a_BT.reshape(-1, 1)).flatten()